Skip to Main Content

 A growing guide on the latest in data-driven research and emerging technologies at the intersection of society, information and technology.

 This section summarizes the mechanisms that drive the development of large language models, which ultimately pave the way for applications like ChatGPT.
-It is based on the literature review and the lecture below.
+It is based on the literature and lecture below.

 Potts, C. (Feb 1, 2023).
 GPT3 & Beyond: Key concepts and open questions in a golden age for natural language understanding.
 Video, Slides.